shafiswapnil/Structured-Programming-Language-UIU/README.md

 # Structured Programming Language Course of UIU

-This repository will contain practice and project files from SPL Course of my university
+This repository will contain practice and project files from SPL Course of my university.

 ## SPL Problem Sets

+Problem sets provided for the course.

 | Title                   | Link |
 | ----------------------- | ----------------------- |